OperationSpark/shoutout/README.md

 Shout Out is an app available on both iOS and Android created by Operation Spark to serve as an intro into native app development using the [Ionic Framework](http://ionicframework.com/).

 ## User Experience
-User Experience (UX) involves a person's behaviors, attitudes, and emotions about using a particular product, system or service.
-In regards to web products the user experience encompasses every interaction you have with a product.
+User Experience (UX) involves a person's behaviors, attitudes, and emotions about using a particular product, system or service.User experience encompasses all aspects of the end-user's interaction with the company, its services, and its products.
 That includes not only while using the application itself but also the emails you receive, how easy the login flow may be, and how soon you get a response after submitting a support request.

+The first requirement for an exemplary user experience is to meet the exact needs of the customer, without fuss or bother.
+Next comes simplicity and elegance that produce products that are a joy to own, a joy to use.
+True user experience goes far beyond giving customers what they say they want, or providing checklist features.
+In order to achieve high-quality user experience in a company's offerings there must be a seamless merging of the services of multiple disciplines, including engineering, marketing, graphical and industrial design, and interface design.

 ### User Stories
 A user story is an explanation, in a few sentences, of what a user needs to do while using a product.
 User stories are common in agile software development and answer the question of who, what, and why in a simple way.

 Examples user stories:

 **Dropbox**

 As a user, I can *easily* sync files across all of my devices.